benvaljean/benvaljean.github.io/_posts/2009-07-16-One_or_more_users_currently_use_a_mailbox_store_on_this_server_Error_(Exchange_2003).markdown

     One or more users currently use a mailbox store on this server

-This can occur even if there are no mailboxes on the server, or even if the mailbox stire itself is no longer present.
+This can occur even if there are no mailboxes on the server, or even if the mailbox store itself is no longer present.

 ### Cause